iamAkshayrao/LQR-BalanceBot/Report/README.md

 ## Task 4
 Implementation of the mathematical model in code and conduction of following manoeuvres.
-- Balancing the bot at one point with amd without holding items.
+- Balancing the bot at one point with and without holding items.
 - Tracing figure of ‘S’.
 - Crossing the Bridge.